-RULE 1: Scope and Applicability of Rules; Purpose 3 RULE 2: The Joint Session and General Division Sessions 4 RULE 3: Presiding Judge, Assistant and Second Presiding Judges and Secretary 6 RULE 4: General Division Administrative Judge 7 RULE 5: Terms of Court ; Hours of Session 8 RULE 6: Designation of Official Daily Law Journal; Calendars of the Court 9 RULE 7: Individual Assignment System 10 RULE 8: Juries 14 RULE 9: Deposit of Security for Costs - Effective 1/17/2012 26 RULE 10: Trial Attorneys - Effective 1/1/2012 28 RULE 11: Pleadings and Other Papers - Effective 1/1/2012 30 RULE 12: Extensions of Time to Move or Plead by Stipulation 37 RULE 13: Default - Effective 1/1/2012 38 RULE 14: Motions, Memoranda and Procedure Thereon 40 RULE 14.1: Bond 42 RULE 14.2: Setting Aside Bond Forfeiture Judgment s 43 RULE 15: Case Management-and Pretrial Conferences; Procedure 44 RULE 16: Judgment s Upon Warrant of Attorney to Confess 47 RULE 17: Journal Entries - Effective 1/1/2012 48 RULE 18: Disposition of Cases Called for Trial 49 RULE 19: Judgment Debtor Exams 50 RULE 20: Fees - Effective 9/10/2012 51 RULE 21: Registered Land Cases [RESERVED] 55 RULE 22: Notary Public: Examination and Appointments 56 RULE 23: Magistrates 59 RULE 24:Compulsory Arbitration [RESERVED] 64

-RULE 24.1: Forms of Binding Arbitration [RESERVED] RULE 25: Court Administrator 72 73 RULE 26: Effective Date; Repeal; Amendments RULE 27: Drug Abuse & Controlled Substance Procedures [RESERVED] 74 RULE 28: Medical Malpractice Arbitration [RESERVED] 76 RULE 29: Jail Rules [RESERVED] 81 RULE 30: Media Coverage of Court Proceedings 82 RULE 31: Mediation 85 RULE 32: HIV Testing [RESERVED] 88 RULE 33: Hamilton County Courthouse RULE 34: Electronic Transmission Filings - Effective 1/1/2012 95 RULE 35: Court Guided Addiction Treatment Program (CGAT) Hamilton County Felony Drug Treatment and Recovery Court 101 RULE 36: Issuance of Warrant for Probation Violation (per Criminal Rule 4) 107 109 RULE 37: Civil Protection Order RULE 38: Court Record Retention 111 RULE 39: Return of Inmates for Forfeiture Proceedings 112 RULE 40: No Expungement of Sealing of the Record During Appeal [RESERVED] 113 RULE 41: Appointment of Special Prosecutor 114 RULE 42: DNA Testing 115 RULE 43: Collaborative Settlement [RESERVED] 116 RULE 44: Search Warrants 117 RULE 45: Foreclosure - Effective 1/1/2012 118 RULE 46: Certificate of Qualification for Employment - Effective 7/1/2013 123
+RULE 1: Scope and Applicability of Rules 3

+RULE 2: Joint Session and General Division Sessions 4

+RULE 3: Presiding Judge, Assistant and Second Presiding Judges 6

+RULE 4: General Division Administrative Judge 7

+RULE 5: Terms of Court 8

+RULE 6: Designation of Official Daily Law Journal 9

+RULE 7: Individual Assignment System 10

+RULE 8: Juries 14

+RULE 9: Deposit of Security for Costs - 26

+RULE 10: Trial Attorneys - 28

+RULE 11: Pleadings and Other Papers - 30

+RULE 12: Extensions of Time to Move or Plead by Stipulation 36

+RULE 13: Default - 37

+RULE 14: Motions, Memoranda and Procedure Thereon 39

+RULE 14.1: Bond 41

+RULE 14.2: Setting Aside Bond Forfeiture Judgment s 42

+RULE 15: Case Management 43

+RULE 16: Judgment s Upon Warrant of Attorney to Confess 44

+RULE 17: Journal Entries - 45

+RULE 18: Disposition of Cases Called for Trial 46

+RULE 19: Judgment Debtor Exams 47

+RULE 20: Fees - 48

+RULE 21: [RESERVED] 52

+RULE 22: Notary Public: Examination and Appointments 53

+RULE 23: Magistrates 54

+RULE 24: [RESERVED] 58

+RULE 25: Court Administrator 59

+RULE 26: Effective Date; Repeal; Amendments 60

+RULE 27: [RESERVED] 61

+RULE 28: [RESERVED] 62

+RULE 29: [RESERVED] 63

+RULE 30: Media Coverage of Court Proceedings 64

+RULE 31: Mediation 66

+RULE 32: [RESERVED] 69

+RULE 33: Hamilton County Courthouse 70

+RULE 34: Electronic Transmission Filings - 76

+RULE 35: Hamilton County Drug Treatment and Recovery Court 82

+RULE 36: Issuance of Warrant for Probation Violation (per Criminal Rule 4) 86

+RULE 37: Civil Protection Order 87

+RULE 38: Court Record Retention 88

+RULE 39: Return of Inmates for Forfeiture Proceedings 89

+RULE 40: [RESERVED] 90

+RULE 41: Appointment of Special Prosecutor 91

+RULE 42: DNA Testing 92

+RULE 43: [RESERVED] 93

+RULE 44: Search Warrants 94

+RULE 45: Foreclosure - 95

+RULE 46: Certificate of Qualification for Employment - 100

-RULE 47: Specialized Dockets - Effective 9/23/2013
+RULE 47: Specialized Dockets - 102

 RULE 1.
-Scope and Applicability of Rules; Purpose; Divisions of Court.
+Scope and Applicability of Rules

-- (A) The rules hereinafter set forth shall apply to the general all divisions of the Court of Common Pleas of Hamilton County, Ohio.
-The purpose of these rules is to define local practices and procedure of this Court, consistent with the Rules of Superintendence, the Rule of Civil and Criminal Procedure, the Rules of Juvenile Procedure and such other rules as may be adopted or promulgated by the Supreme Court of Ohio pursuant to Section 5 of Article IV of the Ohio Constitution.
+- (A) The rules hereinafter set forth shall apply to the general division of the Court of Common Pleas of Hamilton County, Ohio.
+The purpose of these rules is to define local practices and procedure of this Court, consistent with the Rules of Superintendence, the Rule of Civil and Criminal Procedure, and such other rules as may be adopted or promulgated by the Supreme Court of Ohio pursuant to Section 5 of Article IV of the Ohio Constitution.
 Additional local rules of Court may be adopted by the Domestic Relations, Probate and Juvenile Divisions, and such other divisions of the Court as may be created from time to time, governing practice and procedure in those divisions.
-The Court of Common Pleas of Hamilton County consists of four divisions: the The General Division, the Domestic Relations Division, the Probate Division and the Juvenile Division. - (B) The Judges of the Domestic Relations, Juvenile and Probate Divisions, shall be responsible for the business of those divisions, provided however, that the Presiding Judge of this Court, elected in accordance with Sup.
-R. 3 may temporarily assign judges from one division of the Court to serve another division as the business of the Court may require, in conformity to Superintendence RuleSup.
+The Court of Common Pleas of Hamilton County consists of four divisions: The General Division, the Domestic Relations Division, the Probate Division and the Juvenile Division. - (B) The Judges of the Domestic Relations, Juvenile and Probate Divisions, shall be responsible for the business of those divisions, provided however, that the Presiding Judge of this Court, elected in accordance with Sup.
+R. 3 may temporarily assign judges from one division of the Court to serve another division as the business of the Court may require, in conformity to Sup.
 R. 3.01.